Chinese language : Lesson 2

 |4||Fourth: (\) sharply falling tone||庆 qìng||Celebration, as in the province name Chongqing|

-With the character you - friend we have a clash with you - have and these two characters have the same tone too so you can only distinguish them by their context.
+With the character yǒu - friend we have a clash with yǒu - have and these two characters share the same third tone so you can only distinguish them by their context.
 These are examples of homophones, all languages have them, in English write, rite, wright and right are pronounced the same but written differently just like 友 yǒu and 有 yǒu in Chinese.

 We have already mentioned use of 什么 shén me; it is almost impossible to converse without using words like this and that and other indefinite relations.

 However zhè can be pronounced as zhèi and nà as nèi just to complicate matters a little.

 The use of 儿 ér is a feature of spoken Chinese.
-On its own it means child usually son but it is also put at the end of a number of words to add an 'r' sound to it.
-In the Beijing area many words have this sound added - it is a feature of the dialect.
+On its own it means child usually son but it is also put at the end of a number of words to give it an 'r' ending.
+This is a feature of the dialect in the Beijing area .
 To avoid confusion nar is usually used with another character zai which on its own means located; at and together also means where.

 The suffix 儿 ér is also used to modify this into here.